 Active ingredients in sunscreens come in two forms, mineral and chemical filters.
 Each uses a different mechanism for protecting skin and maintaining stability in sunlight.
 Each may pose hazards to human health.

 The most common sunscreens on the market contain chemical filters.
-These products typically include a combination of three to six of these active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
+These products typically include a combination of two to six of these active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
+Mineral sunscreens use zinc oxide and/or titanium dioxide.
+A handful of products combine zinc oxide with chemical filters.

-This table summarizes human exposure and toxicity information for nine FDA-approved sunscreen chemicals and four ingredients now being considered by the FDA.
+This table outlines human exposure and toxicity information for nine FDA-approved sunscreen chemicals.
 We asked these questions:

 |Chemical||EWG Hazard Score||Use in U.S. sunscreens||Skin Penetration||Hormone disruption||Skin Allergy||Other concerns||References|